 Consultants collected six surface samples (SS-17 to SS-22) from areas along the railroad tracks north of the site at 0 to 6 inches for analysis (Table 12).
 Figure 5 shows the six sample locations.
 These areas are almost completely fenced to the north and south of the railroad tracks and are posted with "No Trespassing" signs.
-DOH did not calculate a cancer risk for this scenario due to the duration and infrequency of the trespass.
 Noncancer illness calculations used a soil intake of 100 mg/day and a 45 kg (approximately 100 lbs) area trespasser exposed four times per week with an exposure duration of 10 years.